I Wanna Thank Me (song)

-"I Wanna Thank Me" is a song by American hip hop recording artist Snoop Dogg.
+"I Wanna Thank Me" is a song by American rapper Snoop Dogg.
 It was released on July 3, 2019, as the first single from his seventeenth studio album of the same name, through Empire Distribution and Doggystyle Records.
 The song was produced by Battlecat, who also composed the song along with the rapper, it features vocals from Marknoxx.

 Composition

-"I Wanna Thank Me" is a west coast hip hop, mid-tempo song that features beats and minor influences of G-funk.
+"I Wanna Thank Me" is a mid-tempo West Coast hip hop song that features beats and minor influences of G-funk.
 The song itself contains a sample of "The Next Episode" by Dr. Dre featuring Snoop Dogg, Kurupt and Nate Dogg, from Dre's album 2001.

 Music video

 On July 3, 2019, Snoop uploaded the music video for "I Wanna Thank Me" on his YouTube account.
 The clip opens with footage of Snoop's acceptance speech during his Hollywood Walk of Fame ceremony in 2018.
 The music video was directed by Dah Dah.